 A MASTERPIECE ON THE HIGH LINE

-A one-of-a-kind collaboration by celebrated design team Roman and Williams and development team JDS Development Group and Largo Investments, The Fitzroy brings Roman and Williams signature touches to the High Line: 14 well-detailed, elegant two- to five-bedroom homes.
+A one-of-a-kind collaboration by celebrated design team Roman and Williams and developer JDS Development Group, The Fitzroy brings Roman and Williams signature touches to the High Line: 14 well-detailed, elegant two- to four-bedroom homes.

 514 W 24TH ST